A Complete Guide to RV Batteries

 With increasing age, performance decreases

-Requires storage in case
+Requires storage in the case

 Limited to a maximum DoD of 50%

-The escape of gases requires venting
+The release of gases requires venting

-Strict installation and maintenance requirements required
+Strict installation and maintenance regulations required

 2. Gel batteries